My Chef’s Apron

 Storage

-Store leftovers in an airtight container in the fridge for up to 3 days.
-Gently reheat in a skillet over low simmer.
-The sauce may thicken slightly—add a splash of broth or a cup of water to loosen it.
-Add additional seasoning as needed.
+Store leftovers in an airtight container in the refrigerator for up to 3 days.
+Reheat gently in a skillet over low heat.
+The sauce will thicken as it sits, so add a small splash of broth or water to loosen it back up.
+Season again to taste before serving.

 Recipe FAQs